How Long Does It Take to Edit a Video?

 If you hire someone on a subscription basis, turnaround time may depend on the subscription tier you opt for.

 Apart from that, turnaround time also depends on factors such as the time of day and day of the week you send your raw material.
 Also, if you give your editor a heads-up well in advance, they can schedule work time for your project.
-This often means a shorter turnaround.
+This often means a shorter turnaround once you send them the files.

 The Bottom Line

 All in all, how long it takes to edit a video depends on the quality and quantity of your source material, and the type of editing work you want done.
 Generally, you can expect an average of 30-60 minutes of editing work for each finished minute of video content.

 Turnaround times vary depending on the editor or video editing company you work with, though you can usually expect a minimum of two business days until you get a first draft.